-The main objectives of the Bank are to provide a complete range of integrated banking products and services to both retail and corporate sectors throughout its departments, business segments and its branch network across the Kingdom of Saudi Arabia (the Kingdom).
+Further to receipt of regulatory approvals, the shareholders of SABB and Alawwal Bank ("AAB") approved the merger of the two banks at Extraordinary General Meetings held on 15 May 2019.
+The main objectives of the Bank are to provide a complete range of integrated banking products and services to both retail and corporate sectors through a network of 136 branches (2018: 78 branches) in the Kingdom of Saudi Arabia and employing 4,537 staff as at 31 December 2019 (2018: 3,171).
 The Bank has no subsidiaries established or operating outside the Kingdom.